TypeStrong/grunt-ts/test/modules/README.md

 This is a proposal to target both requirejs / nodejs with codegen to reduce the need to have explicit file paths when not required.
 So you can simply add a new TypeScript file and start writing code without unnecessary ceremony required by the javascript module system.

 # Implementation
+## Idea A
 Have a target option called `modules` that takes `"moduleDirectory" : "gruntFileGlobs"` generates an index.ts at each moduleDirectory which contains every file from the file glob as
 ```
 import filename_file = require('./path/to/filename');
 export var file = filename_file;
 ```

+This is good for when you want lazy loading and only need a few modules to be explicit.

+## Idea B
+Alternative implementation idea:
+`index: true` will create an index.ts in *each* folder.
+You can ignore these from your repo.

+This is great for when you don't care about lazy loading within your code.

 # Sample
 The file structure: